imeanYOLOright/nba-boxscore-generator/README.md

-nba-boxscore
+nba-boxscore-generator
 ============

-NBA Box Score generator
+Generate box scores in Reddit-formatted table.

-A simmple web scraper to generate box scores in Reddit-formatted table.
+(Update of design by hvivian)